 But, instead of just buying these domains and letting them sit there you can redirect them to your main website.
-Whether they’re common misspellings of your existing domain name, other domain name extensions, or something else entirely, they’re worth redirecting back to your main site.
+Whether they’re common misspellings of your existing domain name, other top level domain name extensions, or something else entirely, they’re worth redirecting back to your main site.

 4. Redirect Your Old Domain to Your New One

 Did you originally build out your site on a domain that wasn’t your first choice, only to buy your dream domain later on?

 It happens more than you think.
 Maybe you went through a massive rebrand and changing your domain name was necessary.

 Whatever the reason, you need to implement a redirect of your old domain to your new domain.
 Now, migrating an entire site is more intensive than a simple redirect, but it’s a good starting place.

 5. Redirect an Old URL to a New URL

 Sometimes you’ll have to change the URL of existing pages and posts.
 Maybe you’re cleaning up your existing URL structure, or you moved some pages around and the old URL no longer makes sense.